Yes, there really is a Trump brand softball. But wait! There’s more.

 It takes a man of powerful urges and primitive sensibilities to recreate the African savannah along the Potomac River and on 17 other sites around the world.
 This man is Donald Trump, environmental hero.

-A search for fact and fable in the Potomac River watershed
+A search for fact and fable along the Potomac River